AdamVig/GoCoApi/README.md

 - Next Meal
 - Student ID
 - Temperature

+# How to Test
+All endpoints listed in `config.routes`, as defined in `config.js`, are included in a simple regression test located in `tests/test.js`.
+This test simply checks for `200 OK` responses from all endpoints with the test username and password provided in `vars.test`, defined in `vars.js` (as specified above, you must create your own `vars.js` file based on `vars-template.js`).

+You can run the tests with `npm test`.

+The test will print each endpoint's name with its response status code, response time, and the data it returned (except when the data is an object, because it would be extremely long).

 # License
 The GoCo Student API, a programmatic interface for Gordon College student data.
 Copyright © 2016 Adam Vigneaux